 Glasgow Cathedral – L’Hopital des Anges

 Glasgow Cathedral is a medieval that is also referred to as the High Kirk of Glasgow.
 The hospital in France, L’Hopital des Anges, in Outlander season 2 was filmed here.
 You will certainly recognise the stairs and outside of this medieval building.

 Day 8 –Farewell Scotland

 Themed coach tour with events and visits included.
 Guiding, admission, actors, city tours and transfers as stated in the programme.
 Modern, air-conditioned coach.
 Knowledgable, experienced tour guide, who is also a fan of the Outlander series and books.
-Overnights in good Hotels with ensuite bathrooms (bath or shower), 3 x Inverness or Aviemore, 2 x Fife, 2 x Edinburgh, 7 x big Scottish breakfast, 6 x big dinners (in the hotels on day 2 to day 6, and a final dinner in a very good restaurant in Edinburgh’s Old Town), introduction to Ceilidh dancing, guided walks and so much more.
+Overnights in good Hotels with ensuite bathrooms (bath or shower), 2 x Edinburgh, 2 x Fife, 2 x Highlands, 1x Glasgow.
+7 x big Scottish breakfast, 7 x big dinners.
+Guided walks and so much more!